 In my opinion, an HDB loan is always better.
 If you’re going for BTO, it’s 5% to secure the flat.
 This is followed by another 5% payment when it comes to collecting the keys.

 On the other hand, for Banks, it is usually 10% payment followed by another 10% when collecting keys.
 If you reinvest the 10% down payment that you save from taking HDB loan, you can cover the additional interest rate of HDB loans (especially if you plan to sell your BTO flat within 10 years or so?)

-- Timothy Tan: I would take a HDB loan (since down payment of 10% can be paid with CPF) and after 6 months of payment I will refinance with other banks for lower interest rates.
+I would take an HDB loan (since down payment of 10% can be paid with CPF) and after 6 months of payment, I will refinance with other banks for lower interest rates.

 Still unsure or need more perspectives?
 Why not ask your questions on our Seedly Q&A?